 We spend far too much of our time at work to appreciate what life has to offer.

 Everyone has their own set of challenges.
 These roadblocks make it difficult for us to live our lives with passion and purpose.
 But keep in mind that there’s always a new challenge to overcome – it’s a vicious circle.
 After you overcome one self-limiting notion, a new one emerges, presenting you with a new task.

 It’s not enough to only think positively; you also need to act positively.
 You’ll always have self-limiting beliefs, but you can overcome many of them by staying loyal to yourself and adjusting your mentality in the right direction.
 To adopt a positive mindset, something bigger than yourself and money must be at risk.
 Your life’s purpose and passion come first.
 Of course, none of these great consequences will occur overnight, so why not start today?

 Promoting Positivity in the Workplace Has a Positive Impact.

 Your company’s bottom line could suffer if you don’t focus on positivity in the workplace.
-Employee disengagement can cost your company up to $550 billion per year.
+Employee disengagement costs companies in the U.S. an $550 billion per year.
 Even if you believe your team is working to its maximum potential, you could be losing out on a lot of opportunities.